 What are Restorative Practices?

 A fundamental principle and foundation of all restorative approaches is that we all live interconnected in community where all our actions and behaviors affect each other.
-This is most succinctly described in the South African word “Ubuntu”.
+This is most succinctly described in the meaning of the word “Ubuntu” found in Bantu languages of southern Africa.

 Conversations are held in a circle, group agreements and values are collectively defined and a talking piece is used permitting everyone a chance to speak, be heard and listen: underscoring that all participants’ voices are equal.

-If we notice that some are struggling, a support circle may form.
-While acknowledging their strengths we ask what they are having a hard time with, what they need, and what support they may like to have.
-Circles allow us to empathize and support each other.
+If we notice that some are struggling, a support circle may come together.
+While acknowledging the strengths of an individual, we ask what about their challenges, what they may need, and what support they may like to have.
+Most commonly support circles unfold over a period of time.

 We also can use these practices as a structure when reacting to harm; this is when it is called Restorative Justice (RJ).